monowai/beancounter/jar-auth/README.md

 `TokenService` Handy dandy means of extracting the `AuthenticationToken` from the `SecurityContext`

-`TokenHelper` Utility class that returns JWT tokens that can be used for testing purposes
+`TokenUtils` Utility class that returns JWT tokens that can be used for testing purposes

 `AuthorityRoleConverter` Used by `MockMvc` to extract realm claims from the JWT